Accessibility

 We know some parts of this website are not fully accessible:

-• the text will not reflow in a single column when you change the size of the browser window
+• the text may not reflow in a single column when you change the size of the browser window

 • most older PDF documents are not fully accessible to screen reader software